GitSnake/FreeCodeCampProjects/01-Responsive-Web-Design-Projects/02-Survey-Form/README.md

 1. Include a required field to enter a number with id="number"
 1. Include an HTML5 Validation error if a non-number is typed into the number input
 1. Include an HTML5 Validation error if any numbers outside the range of the number input are typed
-1. For the name, email, and number input fields, the corresponding labels describe the purpose of each field with the following ids: id="name-label", id="email-label", and id="number-label"
+1. Include input elements with corresponding labels & ids: id="name-label", id="email-label", and id="number-label"
-1. For the name, email, and number input fields include placeholder text that gives me a description or instructions for each field
+1. For the name, email, and number input fields include placeholder text to describe or provide instructions for each field
 1. Include a dropdown input field that has a corresponding id="dropdown"
 1. Include at least one group of radio buttons.
 Each group should be grouped using the name attribute.
 1. Include a series of checkboxes.
 Each of which must have a value attribute.